Amine-Chakhchoukh/hestia-practice/README.md

 The above approach is simple enough and has the advantage of not worrying about the merge order.
 One disadvantage I suspect is time of execution.
 Testing how long this would take in practice would be helpful as a comparison.

-- Adding coverage and having tests run when changes are pushed using Github Actions.
+- Adding coverage and ~~having tests run when changes are pushed using Github Actions.~~ (now running)